Emergency Communications Officers

 |Advanced TC License||$60.00|

-A Dispatcher II, upon completion of basic training, will be released to work the floor without a training officer for a period of time moving into the second part of training.
+An Emergency Communications Officer, upon completion of basic training, will be released to work the floor without a training officer for a period of time moving into the second part of training.
 The second phase includes:

 - 40 hours of classroom training